samumantha/EODIE/docs/Example.rst

 To test if the script runs as intended in your machine and to get familiar with the basic usage, please follow the instructions below:
 (Commands provided for UNIX based OS)

-1. Download the testfiles and unzip ``wget wget https://a3s.fi/swift/v1/AUTH_4df394386a5c4f8581f8a0cc34ba5b9a/2001106_eodie_testfiles/testfiles.zip | unzip testfiles.zip``, this may take a moment (testfiles.zip has 240MB)
+1. Download the testfiles and unzip ``wget https://a3s.fi/swift/v1/AUTH_4df394386a5c4f8581f8a0cc34ba5b9a/2001106_eodie_testfiles/testfiles.zip | unzip testfiles.zip``, this may take a moment (testfiles.zip has 240MB)
 2. Create conda environment from environment.yml ``conda env create -f environment.yml``
 3. Activate conda environment eodie ``conda activate eodie``
 4. run following command: